zombie223/zombie223/README.md

 - 👀 I’m interested in web developing
 - 🌱 I’m currently learning animation css
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me discord Zombie1#2435

 <!---
 zombie223/zombie223 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.